splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/18-statement-with-assignment.md

 ## Concept

 Statements are the actions that we can get the computer to perform.
-At this stage we have covered the statements that run procedures, the [Procedure Call](#procedure-call), and the statement to assign values to variables, the [Assignment Statement](#assignment-statement).
+At this stage we have covered the statements that run [methods](../03-method), the [Method Call](../02-method-call), and the statement to assign values to variables, the [Assignment Statement](../19-assignment-statement).

 <a id="FigureStatmentWithAssignment"></a>